fbpx

 1. Risk of harming the baby: This can be avoided if your fingernail is cut very well and you are very careful when you put your finger into your baby’s mouth.
 Also, the syringe needs to be carefully placed in the corner of the baby’s mouth.

 2. Getting used to it: if the milk is given slowly and you always try to offer your breast first, the baby should not get used to the syringe.
-If your baby gets used to it, you can offer the breast with the syringe close to your breast, supplementing while breastfeeding, which will encourage your baby to breastfeed at your breast.
+If your baby gets used to it, you can offer the breast with the syringe close to your breast, supplementing while you are feeding at the breast, encouraging your baby to feed directly from your breast.

-Please also see this video, as it is always easier to learn with images.
+Please also see the video below, as it is always easier to learn with images:

-To find out more about all things breastfeeding or if you have any other questions, download our free App, Lactapp for Android or iPhone.
+To learn more about breastfeeding or if you have any other questions, download our free app, Lactapp, for Android or iPhone.

 Leave a Reply